BenjaminSauder/create_assign_material/README.md

 ### Pick material

-Pick a material from the scene and then it will get applied the same way as if you would call 'Create material'
+Pick a material from the scene and then it will get applied the same way as if you would call 'Create material'.

 ### Cleanup material slots